Neil Johnson (cricketer): South Africa

 Johnson continued his education at Howick High School and rose through the ranks as a young schoolboy cricketer, first with the Natal under-12 team, and then later the Natal B team for under-18 players.
 He then moved to Grahamstown to pursue his studies at Kingswood College, and opened the bowling alongside Brett Schultz for the Eastern Province schools team.
 He later broke into full South Africa schools team in 1988.

 He scored a few centuries at high school with the first century coming at the age of 15.
 His father was a significant influence, taking him to attend net practice sessions.
 He was also coached as a teenager by Chris Stone, an English professional coach in South Africa.
 His talent was later spotted and identified by former international player Kepler Wessels, who helped him win a bursary to the University of Port Elizabeth, where he pursued a BA degree in Industrial Psychology.
-He also went onto play for University of Port Elizabeth's first XI and Eastern Province B side.
+He also went onto play for University of Port Elizabeth's first XI and Eastern Province B team.
 He also made a few appearances for the full Eastern Province team in the Benson and Hedges Night Series.
 After the four years at the university, he was awarded a lucrative professional cricket contract with Natal and he agreed without any hesitation.
 Johnson often acknowledged Wessels, stating that his assistance helped him to work on his way to top-flight cricket.

 Johnson considered Natal as his adopted home as he played most of his school and domestic cricket there.
-He made his first-class debut in the 1989–90 season in the Castle Bowl competition playing for Eastern Province B against the Natal B side.
+He made his first-class debut in the 1989–90 season in the Castle Bowl competition playing for Eastern Province B against the Natal B team.
 He had a breakthrough 1993–94 season for Natal where his all-round performance against Border, including a century and five wicket-haul, helped him to secure a place in the South Africa A lineup for their tour of Zimbabwe in 1994–95.
 He was then approached by Denis Streak of the Zimbabwe Cricket Union, who suggested that he return to Zimbabwe with a view to play international cricket for the country.
 However, he did not commit himself immediately due to his impending marriage.